 - Educational and academic functioning assessment -focuses not only on academic functioning, but also on what academic pursuits will help children find success in their education

-- Behavioral assessment -focuses on social skills, positive peer relationships, and daily living skills issues.
-In addition, observations of clients in the therapeutic living environment and programming are used to aid the clinical evaluations
+- Theraputic lifestyle assessment -focuses on strengths and treatment interfering behaviors related to the use of nature, recreation, relaxation, nutrition, exercise, relationships, service, and spirit to promote wellness.
+In addition, observations of clients in the therapeutic living environment and programming are used to aid the clinical evaluations.

 - Health/medical assessment -focuses on evaluating overall health and providing care or seeking referrals for effective medical treatment if needed

 - Chemical health assessment (if necessary) -focuses on history of use, diagnoses, treatment planning, and recommendations integrated with other identified treatment needs